 Parent Child Interaction Therapy training for mental health professionals in agencies that are already supporting PCIT with other staff

-Parent-Child Interaction Therapy (PCIT) is an evidence-based, short-term, family-behavioural therapy designed to support parents and their young children (2-7yrs) who have severe behavioural difficulties, or where there are extreme difficulties with parenting e.g. history of physical abuse, neglect etc. PCIT is designed to improve parent-child relationships and to reduce difficult child behaviours (such as non-compliance, aggressiveness, tantrums, and oppositionality).
-PCIT is a very active therapy, where parent and child are seen together in live play interactions, during which the parent is coached by the PCIT practitioner (using a transmitting device).
-PCIT is a mastery based therapy where the child and parent must master certain skills before they can progress to the next phase of treatment.
+PCIT is designed to improve parent-child relationships and to reduce difficult child behaviours (such as non-compliance, aggressiveness, tantrums, and oppositionality).
+PCIT is an active therapy, where parent and child are seen together in live play interactions.
+The parent is coached by the PCIT practitioner (using a transmitting device).
+PCIT is a mastery-based therapy where the child and parent must master certain skills before they can progress to the next phase of treatment.

 Trainer: Tania Cargo (Ngāti Maru, Ngāti Manu, Ngāpuhi)